kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 ## Playing with MongoDB log appender

+The example below uses the **Data collection demo** from [Kaa Sandbox]({{root_url}}Glossary/#kaa-sandbox).
-We'll use [Data collection demo](https://github.com/kaaproject/sample-apps/tree/master/datacollection/source) from Kaa Sandbox.
-Our example will send data to Kaa and then persist it to MongoDB.
-Also, we'll do selection queries on persisted data.
+The log appender will send data to Kaa and then persist it to MongoDB.

-We have next log schema:
+Some selection queries will be demonstrated using the persisted data.

+Below is the log schema for the application.

 ```json
 {